Catholic Church in Venezuela: 20th century

 It was not until the mid-twentieth century that, under the influence of the Christian social movement that began to criticize the maldistribution of wealth, the church regained some of its former influence.

-Roman Catholic laymen played a prominent role in the founding of COPEI (Social Christian Party) in 1946, and the announced disapproval of the church contributed to the fall of the dictator Marcos Pérez Jiménez in 1958.
+Roman Catholic laymen played a prominent role in the founding of Copei (Social Christian Party) in 1946, and the announced disapproval of the church contributed to the fall of the dictator Marcos Pérez Jiménez in 1958.
 In the 1960s, the involvement of the church in education and welfare increased and, although the church had no formal ties with COPEI, many believed that the support of clergymen and church-affiliated institutions contributed to the electoral successes of COPEI in 1968 and 1978.

 Present day

 According to some sources, the church in Venezuela has been weakened by a traditional lack of native vocations.
-Many priests serving in Venezuela are foreign-born (though currently the inclusion of foreign clergy seems to be encouraged by many bishops throughout the Catholic world, especially in the United States).
-Before the government of Hugo Chávez, charismatic Protestant churches began to proselyte successfully, especially among the urban poor, though this has not posed a threat to the church nearly as much as the new government of Hugo Chávez has, especially in relation to religious education in public schools and the running of the church's 700 religious schools.
+Many priests serving in Venezuela are foreign-born, although the inclusion of foreign clergy seems to be encouraged by many bishops throughout the Catholic world, especially in the United States.
+Before the government of Hugo Chávez, charismatic Protestant churches began to proselyte successfully, especially among the urban poor, although this has not posed a threat to the church nearly as much as the new government of Chávez has, especially in relation to religious education in public schools and the running of the church's 700 religious schools.
 Chávez was very dismissive of the role of the Catholic Church's bishops in Venezuelan society.

-The Venezuelan Catholic Church has been vocal in opposing Maduro administration.
-Pope Francis have been vocally neutral during the 2019 Venezuelan presidential crisis.

-The Episcopal Conference of Venezuela rejected Luis Parra claim to the presidency of the National Assembly during a disrupted Board of Directors internal election on 5 January 2020.
+The Venezuelan Catholic Church has been vocal in opposing Nicolás Maduro's administration.
+Pope Francis was vocally neutral during the 2019 Venezuelan presidential crisis.
+The Episcopal Conference of Venezuela rejected Luis Parra's claim to the presidency of the National Assembly during a disrupted Board of Directors internal election on 5 January 2020.
 Days later, Luis Parra tried to attend a meeting of the organization alongside armed forces but he was denied entry.